Arcjet allows you validate & verify an email address. This is useful for

 project root.

-development mode.
-Since doesn’t set NODE_ENV for
+Since doesn’t set NODE_ENV for you, you also

-development mode.
-Since doesn’t set NODE_ENV for
+Since doesn’t set NODE_ENV for you, you also

 3. Validate an email address